Nameless Rumia's Wiki

 Public Internet Theatrics

-This goes into why I tend to prefer 'one-on-one' conversations, because it's a direct discussion with minimal interference and tends to be more productive.
-None of this group conversation bullshit where you have to consider who else is present,4) and whether the person you're speaking to is being true to themselves or has been code-switching the entire time.5) I am too fucking old for this shit.
+This goes into why I tend to prefer having 'one-on-one' conversations, as it's a direct discussion with minimal interference and *much* more productive.
+I understand why some prefer groups, but there are just so many variables, even if you have the networks mapped out, that you never truly know who is code-switching or being true to themselves.3) Eventually, you just realize: I am too fucking old for this shit.

 1)